mkinderwater/mk-piclock/INSTALL.md

 MAX98357A GND -> Pi GND, physical pin 14
 ```

-Pins 2 and 4 are electrically the same Raspberry Pi 5 V rail, while all ground pins are common.
+Pins 2 and 4 are electrically connected to the same Raspberry Pi 5 V rail.
+All ground pins are common.

 Use a regulated supply sized for the Pi, OLED, amplifier, and speaker load.
-Do not connect USB power while the header supply is connected.
+Do not connect USB power while the GPIO-header supply is connected.

-## 4. Enable SPI and MAX98357A audio
+## 4. Configure boot firmware

 Edit: